ZainRasheed/my-apache-doris/README.md

 ## Pre-Installation
 ### 1. Install java
-Install Java and set JAVA_HOME environment variable.
+Install Java 8 and above.
+Set `JAVA_HOME` environment variable.
 ```
 $ java -version
 $ echo $JAVA_HOME  // should return the jar path
 ```
-### 2. Set open file descriptors in the system
+### 2. Set File handlers or I/O resources in Ubuntu
+File descriptors are integers that act as handlers to files or I/O resources.
+They are unique identifiers that the operating system assigns to a file when it is opened.

 Set the maximum number of open file descriptors in the system.
 You can change that in the file `/etc/security/limits.conf`.
 ```
 * soft nofile 65536